 Creating community is central to an engaging, robust learning environment and one way we do this is by “seeing” each other during class discussions.
 This can be difficult when students are hesitant (or even refuse) to use video and audio during some synchronous class sessions.
 We know that students have a myriad of reasons to do this and we don’t want to assume these.
 To encourage student to remain engaged during your synchronous course sessions even when joining online, you might consider:

 Whether you are teaching an online course or want to utilize your synchronous course interactions for more active learning elements, there are a variety of methods you might use to adapt your lecture content for a digital format.
 Those might include recorded videos, interactive graphics, narrated Power Point presentations, or short audio or video clips of “mini lectures”.
-For a closer look at several of these options, click here.
+For a closer look at several of these options, click here and for important guidance about creating these videos, see here.
+For several tips on enlivening your virtual synchronous instruction, see here.

-However, some topics or conversations may be of a sensitive nature, and thus this must be weighed against the relative benefits of recorded class sessions.
-If you aren’t comfortable recording your full course sessions, you might consider recording the most essential components like your lecture content, or “sign post” or summary portions of a larger class discussion where you dedicate a portion at the end of a class conversation for participants to highlight key content from that discussion.
+If you decide not to record your full course sessions for these reasons, you might consider recording the most essential components like your lecture content, or “sign post” or summary portions of a larger class discussion where you dedicate a portion at the end of a class conversation for you or course participants to highlight key content from that discussion (definitions, ideas, areas of application).
 Another option involves assigning rotating responsibility to students for taking notes from class sessions to share with those that cannot attend.

-Beyond time-zone differences, you may have students who are accessing your course remotely from a country that has internet firewall restrictions.
-Students located in China, for example, may not have access to some frequently used instructional platforms (i.e. Youtube.com).
-Working with students in these situations early in the course to ensure they can access essential course content will ensure a more equitable learning experience for all your students.
+Beyond time-zone differences, you may have students who are accessing your course remotely from a country that has internet firewall restrictions or strict policies about certain types of content.
+Students located in China, for example, may not have access to some frequently used instructional platforms (i.e. Youtube.com) and recent laws have made it easier for officials to prosecute individuals for crimes against the state for expressing certain opinions and perspectives.
+Working with students in these situations early in the course (see several recommendations here and here) to ensure they can access essential course content in a safe and secure fashion will ensure a more equitable learning experience for all your students.

 Some general guidance for FurmanFlex and Online Assessment (with links to additional resources) is available on the FDC’s website (link here).

 Where possible, faculty are encouraged to consider alternative applied assessment measures to replace synchronous exam evaluations as these can reduce the ability of students to engage in academic dishonesty.
 Some ideas include replacing exams with final projects or papers, converting an exam to an applied take-home version, or utilizing the asynchronous exam format that is part of Furman’s learning management system, Moodle.
-Moodle has a quiz feature with built in capability to scramble answer and question order for added protection against academic dishonesty.
+Moodle has a quiz feature with built in capability to scramble answer and question order for added protection against academic dishonesty and faculty can elect to utilize Safe Exam Browser in conjunction with the platform.
 Other options include open and closed-book application activities for your exams.

 If you feel as if proctored, synchronous exams are essential for your course, you might consider proctoring those via an online video conferencing platform like Zoom.
 In order to do this, you would set up a timed Moodle Quiz, gather students in a Zoom session, and proctor that exam live.